PrimeDAO/deals-docs/published-md-files/vote-on-a-deal.md

 To cast a vote you simply have to click on ‘ACCEPT’ or ‘DECLINE’ in the ‘Vote’ box that you find on the top right of the deal page.

-<video controls preload="auto" width: 100% !important; height: auto !important;> <source src="https://ik.imagekit.io/primedao/PrimeDeals/7-voting_mqVhaWfwU.mp4" type="video/mp4">Your browser does not support the video tag.</video>
+<video style="max-width: 100% !important; height: auto !important;" controls preload="auto"><source src="https://ik.imagekit.io/primedao/PrimeDeals/7-voting_mqVhaWfwU.mp4" type="video/mp4">Your browser does not support the video tag.</video>